Skip to content

 If you go bankrupt in England or Wales, the following points apply.

-• All of your creditors in the world will be included.
+- All of your qualifying creditors in the world will be included.
 This means that they cannot take action against you in England or Wales to recover the money you owe.
+A 'qualifying creditor' is a creditor that is owed a debt which gets included in bankruptcy.
+Some debts are not included in bankruptcy, for example debts taken out by fraud.

-• Creditors may still try to take action against you in countries outside of the EU.
+- Creditors may still try to take action against you in countries outside of England or Wales.

-• If you have any assets abroad, creditors may be able to take action which puts the assets at risk.
+- If you have any assets abroad, creditors may be able to take action that puts those assets at risk.

 This is a complicated area.
 You may need specialist legal advice.
 We may be able to help you find suitable legal advice.
 Contact us for advice.

-If your application for bankruptcy was made before 11:00pm on 31 December 2020, creditors will not be able to take action against you in the EU (except Denmark).
+If you were made bankrupt by an order made before 11pm on 31 December 2020, creditors will not be able to take action against you in the EU (except Denmark) for a debt that was included in the bankruptcy.

 Other solutions

 Bankruptcy is a serious solution.
 Consider it carefully before deciding whether to apply.
 There are both advantages and disadvantages to take into account when deciding.
 It is also important to get debt advice about all of the solutions available to you to deal with your debts.
-Contact us for advice about the solutions available to you.
+Contact us for advice on the different ways to deal with your debts.